ProjectGrantwood/BE-Promineo-Tech/Week-08-Tables_and_Relationships/researchAssignment.md

 - **DCL** is the subset of SQL dealing with controlling user access, usually through explicitly identifying which privileges a user can access, and from which host.
 It includes constructs such as ```GRANT``` and ```REVOKE```, as well as ```CREATE USER``` and ```CREATE ROLE```.
 While SQL is largely treated the same by different implementations (like Microsoft SQL, MySQL, Oracle, etc...), it can especially differ in its **DCL** subset.
 The following example are quite specific to MySQL.

     ```SQL
     --Create roles.
-These act as "groups" of privileges--
+These act as "groups" of privileges
     CREATE ROLE 'role_admin', 'role_view';

-    --Create some users.
-NOTE: The same username followed by a different host would be creating different users than the ones below.
-Additionally, the example passwords suck as passwords--
+    /*Create some users.
+NOTE: The same username followed
+    by a different host would be creating different users
+    than the ones below.
+    Additionally, the example passwords suck as passwords*/
     CREATE USER 'user_viewer'@'host_name' IDENTIFIED BY 'view';
     CREATE USER 'user_admin'@'host_name' IDENTIFIED BY 'admin';

-    --Grant privileges to the different roles for all tables in a schema--
+    /*Grant privileges to the different roles for
+    all tables in a schema*/
     GRANT SELECT ON schema_name.* to 'role_view';
     GRANT ALL ON schema_name.* to 'role_admin';

-    --Grant different roles to different users--
+    --Grant different roles to different users
     GRANT 'role_view' TO 'user_viewer'@'host_name';
     GRANT 'role_admin' TO 'user_admin'@'host_name';

     --Oops, we hired an evil hacker admin.
-Remove their admin role--
+    --Remove their admin role
     REVOKE 'role_admin' FROM 'user_admin'@'host_name';

-    --and just in case--
+    --and just in case
     ALTER USER 'user_admin'@'host_name' ACCOUNT LOCK;

-    --Now get your security guy and your boss on the phone, stat!--
+    --Now get your security guy and your boss
+    --on the phone, stat!

     ```